Any business, service or organisation that provides a service to a

 they are built into government regulations that allows the service to

-... provides the role of the business,
+... provides the role of

 service or organisation within society - what is its role?